alertlogic/al-agent-container/kubernetes/README.md

 ## Deploy the Agent Container
 **To deploy the Agent Container to your cluster:**
-1. Edit the al-agent-container.yaml file to replace "your_registration_key_here" with your Alert Logic account's unique registration key.
+1. Edit the al-agent-container.yaml file to replace "your_registration_key_here" with the unique registration key for your Alert Logic Account
 2. In the command line, type  ```kubectl get pods``` to ensure kubectl communicates with the proper Kubernetes cluster.
 3. In the command line, type ```kubectl apply -f al-agent-container.yaml```.

 **To verify agent deployment and operation:**
 1. In the command line, type ```kubectl describe daemonset al-agent-container``` to confirm the DaemonSet definition.
 2. In the command line, type ```kubectl get pods``` to confirm the Agent Container pod is running on every expected host in your cluster.
-3. In the command line, in one of the pods, type ```kubectl logs -f <agent's_pod_name>``` to confirm the Agent Container was registered successfully.
+3. In the command line, type ```kubectl logs -l app=al-agent-container``` to confirm the Agent Container was registered successfully.
 Example of successful logs:

 ```
 Oct 14 02:35:55 2018 al-agent[5]: ALC00083I [alc_config_unregister] clean up registration artefacts